Changes to Library Services, 2017-2020

 Changes to Library services

-The Library will close to all visitors at 17:00 on Friday 19th May.
-This will allow essential work on the collections to be completed and for their removal off-site.
+On the 19th May, the Library closed to all visitors to allow essential work on the collections to be completed and for their removal to offsite locations.

 Access to our online resources and services will be unaffected by the redevelopment project, with staff supporting these services throughout the project.
 See our FAQ section below for more information on specific services.